Porter Robinson: Career

-2005–13: Spitfire
+2005–2013: Spitfire

 Entirely self-taught, Robinson began producing at the age of 12.
 While posting his early music on online forums, he met future collaborator Madeon, who was using the aliases "Daemon" and "Wayne Mont".
 From 2005 to 2010, under the alias "Ekowraith", he released "hands up" music via YAWA Recordings.
 Robinson then began producing music that he called "complextro", adding classically inspired melodies and complicated fills to his music.
 Starting to release music under his own name in 2010, Robinson released a variety of original singles on Glamara Records and Big Fish Recordings.
 One of his most notable releases was "Say My Name", which reached number one on Beatport, launching Robinson into the mainstream dance music world.
 Eighteen at the time, Robinson started achieving international notice, catching the eye of dubstep producer Skrillex.

 In 2011, he signed a one-EP deal with Owsla, a then-new label operated by Skrillex, to release the eleven-track Spitfire.
 As the first release on OWSLA, it topped iTunes Dance chart and Beatport's overall chart, crashing the latter's servers upon release.

-Robinson released a single, "Language", on April 10, 2012, through Big Beat Records in North America, and Ministry of Sound everywhere else.
+Robinson released the single, "Language", on April 10, 2012, through Big Beat Records in North America, and Ministry of Sound everywhere else.
 The song was relatively different in its production than the "complextro" sound that Robinson had become known for, favoring a more melodic sound and a dream-like piano lead.
 The song rose to the number one overall chart position on Beatport as well as the iTunes Dance chart.
 The single was premiered initially via a live BBC Radio 1 Essential Mix on January 27.
 The music video, directed by Jodeb, was released via Ministry of Sound's YouTube channel on August 1, 2012.
 The song was also included as the menu music for the 2012 video game Forza Horizon.
 Throughout the rest of 2012, Robinson embarked on his "Language Tour", supported by artists Mat Zo and the M Machine.

 Robinson co-wrote Zedd's US top 10 hit "Clarity", as well as singing backing vocals.
 The track was originally going to be released as a collaboration between the two artists called "Poseidon" alongside a joint tour, but Robinson backed down and withdrew his name because he did not want to release a pop single while he was "trying to do something that wasn't shooting for the radio" with his debut album.
 On December 17, 2012, a collaborative single with Mat Zo entitled "Easy" was pre-released exclusively on Beatport by Ministry of Sound, and spent two entire weeks as the number one overall song on the Beatport Top 100 chart.
-The full official release occurred in spring 2013, and was accompanied by an animated music video.
+The full official release occurred in spring 2013 and was accompanied by an anime music video.